scijava/scijava/docs/ops/doc/IntrospectingOps.md

 var info = Ops.info(op);
 ```

-The `OpInfo` often provides all needed information, but if `op` utilizes dependencies or other framework features, you may wish to introspect the "rich" Op instead, using the method `Ops.rich`.
+The `OpInfo` often provides all needed information, but if `op` utilizes dependencies or other framework features, you may wish to introspect the "rich" Op instead, using the method `Ops.rich(op)`.
+This method returns a `RichOp` object which wraps the Op up with its `OpInfo` and the `OpInfo`s of its dependencies, along with other metadata.

 ```java
 var richOp = Ops.rich(op);